Stock Exchange of Thailand: Performance

 Historically, the SET experienced significant growth in the 2000s and early 2010s, but has underperformed relative to regional peers such as Vietnam and Indonesia in more recent years.

-The SET index has tumbled more than 16% this year, making it the world's worst performer among 92 indices tracked by Bloomberg.
+The SET index has tumbled more than 16% in 1Q25, making it the world's worst performer among 92 indices tracked by Bloomberg.

 In November 2024, Goldman Sachs downgraded Thai stocks, citing poor economic growth and high valuations.

 Foreign investors have continued to divest from Thai stocks, contributing to the index's underperformance.
 As of 30 May 2025, foreign investors have recorded net sales of Thai equities totaling 71,605.93 million baht year-to-date.

 There has also been a trend of increasing offshore investment by Thai investors.

 Structural challenges

 From 2013 to 2024, Thailand's average growth rate was 1.9%, lagging significantly behind Malaysia (4.2%), Indonesia (4.4%), and Vietnam (nearly 6%).

 Thailand’s transition to a new economy—encompassing technology, innovation, and high-value industries—has lagged behind.

-From the second half of 2010s, the stock market has revealed several warning signs: declining market breadth, an unexpected rise of certain sectors such as electric utilities and hospital.
+From the second half of 2010s, the stock market has revealed several warning signs: declining market breadth, an unexpected rise of certain sectors such as electric utilities and hospitals.
 Telecom and banking outperformed the SET index until recently.

 While the number of stock listings has risen considerably, many of these have been legacy firms or spin-offs from existing listed companies, rather than dynamic new entrants.
 Mergers and acquisitions have been prevalent, reflecting limited opportunities.
 Although some new companies have entered the market, they are typically small and have contributed little to the broader movement of the SET index.
 In recent years, the exchange has seen very few sizable newly listed companies that have performed well, and it has become increasingly difficult to find such companies to list on the exchange.

 The market could do more to improve its products such as faster delisting of non-performing or non-compliant companies.